jjwilly16/node-pdftk/README.md

 > The tests are a work in progress

-Because of the small differences with pdfs being generated across OS platforms, some of the test files are generated in the npm 'pretest' script with pdftk.
-If you have some sort of special setup where your pdftk path is not standard, you will want to edit that script in package.json.
+Because of the small differences with pdfs being generated across OS platforms, a lot of the test files are generated in the npm 'pretest' script with pdftk.
+If you have some sort of special setup where your pdftk path is not standard, you will want to edit that script in [pretest.js](./pretest.js).

 Run tests with: